TrellixVulnTeam/DevNotes_41HG/96_Git/GitNotes.md

 git config --global user.email "your_email@example.com"
 ```
 - This example writes the value your_email@example.com to the configuration name user.email.
 It uses the --global flag so this value is set for the current operating system user.

+### git commit helper -am, m
+1. git commit -m "mesage"
+2. git commit -am "message"
+- add and commit all the files on one line with this command:

+### git undo
+1. undo staging, use ``` git reset <filename> ```
+- the changes will be reset
+2. undo a commit, use ``` git reset HEAD~1 ```
+- HEAD means pointer to the last commit
+- ~1 means instead of pointing to the last commit, go back one step further
+- after undoing a commit, last changes will be unstaged and uncommited
+3. undo multiple commits, ``` use git reset ```